Host A Hoppin' Easter Egg Hunt

 Determine how many hunters you will have.
 This is important to make sure you have enough eggs, as well as enough space, for the hunt.
 Use SignUp to get a headcount for your event!

 Fill up the eggs.
 The fillers for plastic eggs could be candy, temporary tattoos, stickers, coins, or erasers.
 For the tiniest hunters, think goldfish crackers and Cheerios.
 Provide about 8-12 eggs for each child, although some will retrieve more.
 Better to err on the side of more rather than less.
-Use SignUp to enlist help with filling the eggs!

 Other elements you can add to your egg hunt are: